South Woodstock, Vermont

 South Woodstock is an unincorporated village and census-designated place (CDP) in the town of Woodstock in Windsor County, Vermont, United States.
-Its elevation is 1040 ft, and it is located at (43.5656256, -72.5323158), in the Kedron Valley.
+It is in the Kedron Valley.
+As of the 2020 census, South Woodstock had a population of 109.

 A post office was established in South Woodstock in 1828; today, its ZIP code is 05071.
-The ZCTA for ZIP Code 05071 had a population of 456 at the 2000 census.
-The ZCTA includes large areas outside the village district and includes the entire southern portion of the town of Woodstock.
+The ZCTA for ZIP Code 05071 includes large areas outside the village district and includes the entire southern portion of the town of Woodstock.

 Once a center of sheep husbandry, South Woodstock is split between commercial and residential areas.
 Beside the post office, public services in the community include a volunteer fire department; moreover, Woodstock maintains a local police department.

 The South Woodstock Village Historic District was listed on the National Register of Historic Places in 1983.
 The historic district consists of 44 contributing and 11 non-contributing properties over an area of 360 acre, including a significant concentration of brick buildings.
 The district includes examples of Greek Revival and Federal architecture from before the American Civil War.
 Notable buildings include an 1825 school that became a Grange Hall, the South Chapel (1839), and the Perkins Academy (1848).